RetroBat-Official/retrobat-setup/README.md

 ## ⚖ Licence

-RetroBat (c) 2017-2023 Adrien Chalard "Kayl" and The RetroBat Team.
+RetroBat (c) Adrien Chalard and the RetroBat Team.

 RetroBat is a free and open source project.
 It should not be used for commercial purposes.
 It is done by a team of enthusiasts in their free time mainly for fun.